03

 *"You are not betting on our future kids!!"* I almost say louder than intended.

-But the idea gave a light flush on my cheeks.
+But the idea gave a light flush to my cheeks.

 I was drifted into my imaginations, as the makeup artist did her job.
 When the sudden sharp voice came from down